There will soon be new life at the former Abuelo’s Mexican Restaurant 14 months after the eatery unexpectedly shut its doors.

 The vacant property in a prime location at 2420 N. Fairfield Road near the Mall at Fairfield Commons in Beavercreek has a new tenant: El Toro Mexican Bar & Grill.

-“We have a signed lease, and we take possession today,” Robert Zavakos, real estate broker for El Toro and senior vice president of NAI Bergman, a commercial real estate firm, told this news outlet this morning, Friday March 1.
+“We have a signed lease, and we take possession today,” Robert Zavakos, real estate broker for El Toro and senior vice president of NAI Bergman, a commercial real estate firm, told this news outlet on Friday March 1.

 El Toro has been aggressively expanding its footprint throughout the Dayton area, including most recently the January 2019 opening of a new restaurant on South Main Street in south Centerville, the locally based chain’s 13th location.